Ocean dynamics on HPC - storage

 • The geophysical (LES) turbulence model produces few files but large data-sets, these are typically storage on local computers and rewritten as matlab files.
 Storage need is between 1-3 TB.

 Lake and regional lake dynamics (scales 50-1000 m scales) has been develop during 2021-2022, and work will continue in 2023.
 Lead Göran Broström.

 • Regional and fjord modelling.
 Here ROMS (www.myroms.org) is used and running 1 year takes about 3 weeks on 575 cores and produces about 3 TB/year for standard output.
 Model output is typically stored at local computers but for efficiency we ask for 5 TB.
 Input files are about 0.5TB.

-• For lake modeling a lake Vänern simulation creates about 1 TB/year, some is removed as all output are not always needed.
-Main storage are on local computers (i.e. results are downloaded at end of successful simulation).
+• For lake modeling a lake Vänern/lake Mälaren simulation creates about 1-2 TB/year (depending on output) and runs for 8 years.
+Main storage are on local computers (i.e. results are downloaded).
 Input files are about 30 GB.

 Regional-synoptic scales (1 km-100 km).
 There is a polynya (opening of approximately 80,000 km2) in the Antarctic Ice cover that re-occurs at irregular intervals (in the mid 70’ties and in 2017-2018).
 The dynamics of these events and the impact on ocean circulation and water mass transformation is studied using models focusing on km scales.

 • A 25 year-long simulation of the regional configuration at 1/12° resolution generates about 1.3 TB per 3D field, i.e. about 6TB in total.
 The 1/60° resolution is much heavier in storage requirement, so only 2D fields are stored in general, except for the last 5 simulated years for later analysis.
 The storage requirement at this resolution is therefore about 2TB per run.
-In total, a total of 10-20TB of storage would allow a flexible management of output files generated in this project.
+In total, a total of 10-20TB of storage would allow a flexible management of output files.